Tuesday through Saturday, 10 a.m. to 5 p.m.

 - The visitor experience includes the first and second floors of Whitehall, its grounds, and the Flagler Kenan Pavilion, which houses Flagler's Railcar No. 91.

 The H M Flagler and Co.
-Museum Store is located on the first floor of Whitehall and is open during General Admission hours for those who wish to shop.
+Museum Store is located on the first floor of Whitehall and is open during General Admission hours.
 Visitors will find unique gifts, jewelry, home decor, food items, and Museum mementos as well as an excellent selection of books that focus on Gilded Age topics and Florida history.
 A children's corner also offers diverse, award-winning titles for all ages.
 H M Flagler and Co.
-Museum Store staff is available to assist shoppers with questions and purchases.
+Museum Store staff are available to assist shoppers with questions and purchases.
 Online shopping is now available!

 The Flagler Museum's Café des Beaux-Arts offers two refreshment options to visitors: a seasonal Gilded Age-style Tea Service and a casual option called PICNIC.
 Click here to learn more about refreshments.